 I was initially intrigued but equally scared to be given this opportunity.
-Of course, I wanted to succeed but also felt the heavy responsibility that comes with performing a first-in-man procedure.
+Of course, I wanted to succeed but also felt the heavy responsibility that comes with performing the first-in-man procedure.
 So in order to prepare and to familiarise myself with all the options of the remote navigation system, I trained a lot on a phantom so I was confident that I was in total control of the catheter.
 One inadvertent move of the catheter (or the patient for the same matter) could potentially result in a catastrophe, so I tried to think through every possibility.
 We planned a step-wise approach with right-sided supraventricular arrhythmias first and got permission to proceed from the ethics committee.
 If I would have created any complication, then this would have possibly been the end of all the hard work and time that I had invested.
-Besides that, a lot of my colleagues would have jumped at the opportunity to take over, so I worked very hard to avoid any slip up.
+Besides that, a lot of my colleagues would have jumped at the opportunity to take over, so I worked very hard to avoid any slip-up.
 In the end, I managed to work in “my” magnetic lab for over five years without a single tamponade, performing more than 500 procedures in the final years.

-From your experience, where have you seen best results with the use of magnetic navigation catheter ablation?
+From your experience, where have you seen the best results with the use of magnetic navigation catheter ablation?

-The patients with congenital heart disease with difficult-to-reach target chambers are the ones who benefit the most from the use of remote magnetic navigation.
+Patients with congenital heart disease with difficult-to-reach target chambers are the ones who benefit the most from the use of remote magnetic navigation.
 The alternative of transhepatic or transbaffle ablations exposes the patients to procedure durations of up to

 10 hours, with frequently more than 40‒60 minutes of fluoroscopy.
 Using magnetic navigation, our average procedure time is now below the four-hour time-mark, with rarely more than two minutes of radiation.
-As these patients have been exposed to multiple procedures since early childhood, the reduction of radiation exposure is really important, besides the quite obvious benefit of a successful ablation.
+As these patients have been exposed to multiple procedures since early childhood, the reduction of radiation exposure is really important, besides the quite obvious benefit of successful ablation.